Openhab-Nodes/website/content/en/developer/addons.md

 The addon should report that it will attempt to connect to a remote instance.
 Please note, that configuration is not shared across devices.
-Depending on the granted permissions you will have access to Things and Thing states, Thing Channel history, the user database etc.
+Depending on the granted permissions you will have access to Things, Thing States, Thing States history, the user database etc.

 {{< callout type="info" >}}
-As long as you do not grant full cpu, memory and disk quota permissions, it is generally safe to develop an addon towards your production OHX.
+As long as you do not grant full cpu, memory and disk quota permissions, it is generally safe to develop an addon with your production OHX.
 It is almost impossible to break anything or render the installation unstable.
 {{< /callout >}}

 ## Addon Types